arenekosreal/E5Renewer.Net/README.md

     See [Register Application](https://learn.microsoft.com/graph/auth-register-app-v2) and [Configure Permissions](https://learn.microsoft.com/graph/auth-v2-service#2-configure-permissions-for-microsoft-graph) for more info.
 We need `tenant id`, `client id` and `client secret` of your application to access msgraph APIs.

+2. Create User Secrer File

+    Copy [`user-secret.json.example`](./user-secret.json.example) to `user-secret.json`, edit it as your need.
+    You can always add more credentials.

+    If you want to use certificate instead secret, which is better for security, you can write a `certificate` key with path to your certificate file instead `secret` key.
+    If we find you set `certificate`, it will always be used instead `secret`.

     <details>
-    <summary>Tips for people who like certificate instead secret:</summary>
+    <summary>Tips for people who prefer certificate instead secret:</summary>

     - If you add certificate after created application and added secret, the `client_id` may be changed so please update it.
     - Using pfx format to this tool is tested.
 But you only need to upload public key part(*.crt) to Azure.